How to Start a B2B ECommerce [2022 Edition]

 If you need help with launching your eCommerce website, check out these 9 steps to launching a successful website in 2022.

-In businesses and for business customers, emails matter a lot since they, B2B customers, spend most of their time in inbox.
-To leverage email marketing, run a variety of campaigns such as promotional/sale email, new arrivals, and news, personalized recommendation emails, etc.
+In businesses and for business customers, emails matter a lot since they, B2B customers, spend most of their time in inboxes.
+To leverage email marketing, run a variety of campaigns such as promotional/sale emails, new arrivals, and news, Personalized recommendation emails, send bulk emails, etc.